|

 Twin Creek Ranch hosted two very special groups of prairie dog hunters during the last week of June.
 Our first group for the year was sponsored by Smith and Wesson with Robbie Robbins in attendance.
 During the two days of shooting this great group of guys put plenty of rounds down range at prairie varmints with their Thompson Center tricked out guns.

 Our second group was sponsored by Browning, Winchester and Bushnell Optics and included some heavy hitters in the outdoor writing world.
 These included Wayne Van Zwoll, John Haviland and Ron Spoomer.
 These guys can more than write about it they can shoot.
 The longes recorded hit was well over 600 yards documented wit hthe new Bushnell range finding bino.
 If you are needing a pair of laser range finding binos give these a serious look.
 They really impressed all of us.
-Good shooting, lots of targets from 100-700 yards and great food by guest chef Tiffany Rodway from Los Angles capped a stellar week.
-Between the two groups we figure we shot almost 8000 rounds.
-What a place!
+Good shooting, lots of targets from 100-700 yards What a place!

 Spring Birds